Selina Cooper

 Selina Jane Cooper (née Coombe; 4 December 1864 – 11 November 1946) was an English suffragist and the first woman to represent the Independent Labour Party (ILP) in 1901 when she was elected as a Poor Law Guardian.

 Early life

-Selina Cooper was born Selina Coombe in Callington, Cornwall, in 1864, the sixth of seven surviving children of Charles Coombes, a railway laborer who later became a railway subcontractor, and Jane Coombes (née Uren), a dressmaker.
-After her father died of typhoid in 1876, she moved to Barnoldswick.
+Selina Cooper was born Selina Coombe in Callington, Cornwall, in 1864, the sixth of seven surviving children of Charles Coombe, a railway labourer who later became a railway subcontractor, and Jane Coombe (née Uren), a dressmaker.
+After her father died of typhoid fever in 1876 while working on a job), she moved to Barnoldswick.
 At the age of 12, she began working in the local textile mills and left school at 13 to work full-time there.